frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table serves as a junction or linking table that establishes the relationship between individual healthcare providers and the organizations they work for or are affiliated with.
-It records the specific details of this affiliation, such as the provider's role (e.g., Cardiologist, Surgeon) and the date their relationship with the organization began.
-This structure allows a single provider to be associated with multiple organizations and an organization to have many affiliated providers, effectively managing their professional network and employment history.
+This table serves as a junction or linking table to document the professional relationship between individual healthcare providers and healthcare organizations.
+It establishes a many-to-many relationship, allowing a single provider to be associated with multiple organizations and an organization to have many affiliated providers.
+The inclusion of `role` and `start_date` indicates its business purpose is to track a provider's specific job function and tenure within each organization, likely for credentialing, directory, and network management purposes.

 Relationships:
 This table references organization, references provider.